guptamadhulika01/ETL_project/README.md

 # IndianElectionResults

-The election data from 2014, Indian Elelction were taken constituency wise and analysis done to figure out as how many constituencies each political party won or lost.
-The data needs to be cleaned up before analysis can be done.
+Project Overview:The election data from 2014, Indian Elelction were taken constituency wise and analysis done to figure out as how many constituencies each political party won or lost.

+Sources: ECI.gov

-Project Overview:
+Project Outline / Task:
 To manage ETL via python, pandas and SQL.
 Extract / download data from public websites.
 Load in SQL(create tables and load csv's).